-The North Epping Rangers Sporting club has been running since 1963, and has over 1,000 registered players ranging in age from 4 to 65 years.
-The Rangers is an inclusive family focused community club – an integral part of the North Epping community lifestyle and culture.
+North Epping Rangers Sports Club has been running since 1963, and has over 1,000 registered players ranging in age from 4 to 70 years.
+NER is an inclusive family focused community club – an integral part of the North Epping community lifestyle and culture.
 NER offers opportunities in Football, Netball and Tennis.